Azure/azure-devops-cli-extension/README.md

 1. [Install Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli).
 You must have at least `v2.0.49`, which you can verify with `az --version` command.
-2. Add Azure DevOps Extension
+2. Add the Azure DevOps Extension
 `az extension add --name azure-devops`

 # Usage